 Here’s a recap of Pirate Metrics:

-The framework provides guidance on what to measure in order to make better product decisions.
+The framework guides what to measure to make better product decisions.
 To enhance your app’s UX, you should track the following user-centric metrics:

 - Happiness – measures attitudes or satisfaction, can be collected via surveys